Rowing: Queens University impress at British championships

 In the top-ranked Championship single, Philip Doyle took silver and on Saturday.
 Sam McKeown could only take fourth on the day, but the two men formed a Championship double which took silver yesterday.

-The Queen’s women’s rowers won through to a succession of A finals.
-The Beginners’ coxed four took silver on Sunday, and Fiona Bell took a bronze medal in the Championship Single.
+The Queen’s women’s rowers won through to a succession of A finals with Fiona Bell taking a bronze medal in the Championship Single.

 The much-anticipated Lough Rynn Regatta, set for Saturday, was cancelled on precautionary grounds.
 However, it is understood that conditions on the day turned out to be less problematic than predicted.